r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/shellcoding/C_Shellcode_Linux.md

 ![pic](http://i65.tinypic.com/2090m12.png)

-The shellcode data its now stored inside a bash local variable named **$pa**<br />
+The shellcode data its now stored inside a bash local variable named **$pa**.
 This variable its going to be used to embebbed the shellcode in to C Program while we are creating it using the follow commands described in the next grey box(s).<br />

 <br />